 A Family Friendly Dog Show

-The AKC recognizes 150 breeds, approximately 60 of which are indigenous to the British Isles.
+The recognizes 150 breeds, approximately 60 of which are indigenous to the British Isles.
 The dogs of the British Isles defended the farm or castle, guided the herds, flushed game on hunts, helped with domestic pest control and were boon companions to their owners.
 The good news for Festival-goers is, unlike most formal dog shows, many of the owners will allow their show dogs to be petted, talked to and touched.
 Click here for a list of eligible breeds.

 Saturday and Sunday